Distance-Based, Online Doctor of Nursing Practice (DNP) Programs from Georgetown University

 Upon graduation, graduates are eligible to sit for board certification examinations in their specialty area to obtain licensure.

-Distance-Based, Online Post-Master’s DNP Program Overview
+Distance-Based, Online Post-Master’s Executive DNP Program Overview

 The 30-credit curriculum focuses on leadership at the systems level.
 Coursework is designed to encourage students to innovate, influence health care policy, and engage in the world in service to others, addressing topics such as: